 How Long Before I Can Use the Compost

-The tricky part of composting can be knowing when they compost is ready for use.
+The tricky part of home composting can be knowing when the compost is ready for use.
 The time compost can be used can depend on a number of different factors.
-However, if you follow the tips and turn your compost at least every two weeks, then you should be able to start using your compost within three months.
+However, if you follow the tips and turn compost at least every two weeks, then you should be able to start using your compost within three months.

 When compost is ready to use, it will normally adopt a dark brown, crumbly texture, with an earthy aroma.
-If you’re looking to do some excessive composting, then you may want to ensure that you have a separate container for your ready-to-use compost.
+If you’re looking to do some excessive composting.
+You may want to ensure that you have a separate container for your ready-to-use compost.

-Although it’s evident that compost is used on plants and around the gardens, some may require more clarity as to how the compost is used and applied.
+Although it’s evident that compost is used on plants and around the gardens.
+These are the best places to use your home compost:

-- Gardens and Lawns – When being used on both gardens and lawns, it can be useful to sprinkle it around the lawn to improve the moisture retention, as well as allowing your lawn to absorb some much-needed nutrients.
+- Gardens and Lawns – When being used on both gardens and lawns.
+It can be useful to sprinkle it around the lawn to improve moisture retention.
+While allowing your lawn to absorb some much-needed nutrients.